ZeroDumb/ethics-journal/src/content/blog/vibe-scraper-incident.md

 ## 📬 The Client Request (aka Bob)

 Bob (not his real name) was excited.
-He had a shiny new website.
+He had just built a shiny new website, all from text prompts.
 He needed it filled with business listings.
+He wanted to make it bigger and better and have more functions.

 When I asked where the data should come from, Bob shrugged and said:
 > _"I want to use the listings from "example.com", their site is so out of date, and I want to make a better version.
 Can you just scrape it from their site?
 I have been using the browser inspect tool and just copying what it says in the code blocks, one listing at a time, and it is all manual work, slow, and no one I have tried hiring has been able to provide a way to capture everything I want.
 It's all public anyway."_